gilch/hissp/README.md

 Qualified symbols can also be macros if looked up directly from their module's `_macro_`.
 E.g. `(hissp.basic.._macro_.define FOO 0xf00)`

-The `hissp.basic.._macro_.defmacro` macro defines a function in the module's bang space, creating `_macro_` if it doesn't exist yet.
+The `hissp.basic.._macro_.defmacro` macro defines a function in the module's macro space, creating `_macro_` if it doesn't exist yet.
-But the compiler doesn't care how it gets there.
+But the compiler doesn't care how it gets there:
-Bang functions are macros regardless.
-This means "importing" a macro is as simple as adding it to the current module's bang space.
+`_macro_` functions are macros regardless.
+This means "importing" a macro is as simple as adding it to the current module's macro space.

 ## FAQ (Frequently Anticipated Questions)

-* Anticipated?
+> Anticipated?
 Didn't you mean "asked"?

 Well, this project is still pretty new.

-* Can Hissp really do anything Python can when it only compiles to a subset of it?
+> Can Hissp really do anything Python can when it only compiles to a subset of it?

 Yes.